oras-project/oras-www/docs/CLI/4_manifest_annotations.md

 ## Make annotations

-Users can make annotations to the manifest, the config, and individual files (i.e. layers) by the `--manifest-annotations file` option.
+Users can make annotations to the manifest, the config, and individual files (i.e. layers) by the `--annotation-file file` option.
 The annotations file is a JSON file with the following format:

 ```json